 - When you do try to leave, you feel physically and emotionally distressed.

-- You fixate on the “good” days, using them as proof that they truly care.
+- You fixate on the “good” days, using them to prove they truly care.

 - You make excuses and defend their behavior when others express concern.